maelansecu/maelansecu.github.io/ctf/grehack/selfie.md

 It's the aqueduct of Segovia.
 I then got a result pointing towards [TripAdvisor](https://www.tripadvisor.fr/Attraction_Review-g187494-d15841529-Reviews-Estatua_del_diablo_Segodeus-Segovia_Province_of_Segovia_Castile_and_Leon.html), telling us that it was the "Segodeus" statue.

 While Googling "segodeus statue", I got an [article from "Le Monde" (in french)](https://www.lemonde.fr/international/article/2019/02/12/en-espagne-le-diable-sur-le-banc-des-accuses_5422241_3210.html), stating that there was a debate about this statue.
-The name of its author is mentionned near the end : "José Antonio Adella".
+The name of its author is mentionned near the end : "José Antonio Abella".
 A few other articles helped me to check that there wasn't anything wrong with author's name, and when testing the flag, it didn't worked...

 I continued my researches with the author's name and got this article : [https://www.eladelantado.com/opinion/manuel-fernandez-fernandez-diablo-mentirijillas/](Opinion - Un diablo de mentirijillas)(in spanish).
+His full name is __"José Antonio Abella Mardones"__

 And here is our flag : `GH22{josé_antonio_abella_mardones}` !